 Our vision for an outstanding curriculum at Montalbo Nursery and Primary School

 Our curriculum is designed to meet the needs of our children.
 We consider questions such as ‘What do our children need?
 How can we prepare our children for their next steps?
 What are the local factors that influence our children’s understanding?
 How can we add to the skills, knowledge and opportunities the children receive outside school?
-Our curriculum development has been built on research, particularly around the work of John Hattie and Shirley Clarke, into how children learn and how to make knowledge stick.
+Our curriculum development has been built on research, particularly on how children learn an remember.
+We have undertaken much training and research on cognitive sciences which help implement our curriculum.
 Please see the attached document which explains our curriculum intent, implementation and impact in more detail.

 The aim of the curriculum at Montalbo Nursery and Primary School is to provide opportunities for children to develop as independent, confident, successful citizens who enjoy learning.
 There is a high focus on developing children’s moral, spiritual, social and cultural understanding creating a respectful, thoughtful and reflective culture.
 Montalbo Nursery and Primary School ensures that children are ‘secondary ready’ and well prepared for life in modern Britain.